Brenda309/flutter_ui_templetes_project/README.md

-# Calculator plus Flutter UI
+# Calculator plus IOS UI
 In this project I :
   1. Create a tab-based navigation with multiple screens accessible through tabs.
 (SignIn, SignUp, and Calculator)